 3] Once accessed, instruct the Terminal to change the default iTunes backup location, by entering the following command,

 cd ~/Library/Application Support/MobileSync

-6] Here, the Finder window that opens will show a folder named ‘Backup’.
-This contains backups already present on your Mac.
+6] Here, the Finder window that opens will show a folder named ‘Backup.’
+It contains backups already present on your Mac.
 To change the backup folder’s location, rename the folder.
-For example, rename it to ‘Backup (Old)’.
+For example, rename it to ‘Backup (Old).’

-7] Once renamed, a symbolic link will be generated for the desired backup location.
+7] Once renamed, it will create a symbolic link for the desired backup location.
 Use the following command

 ln -s [desired-new-backup-path] ~/Library/Application\ Support/MobileSync/Backup.